 Wearing a two-piece outfit would be best for days you will be having any type of ultrasound.
 Wearing a dress or jumpsuit would probably mean you would have to completely disrobe and put a hospital gown on.

 If you are receiving a pelvic ultrasound, meaning the transducer is inserted into the vagina to obtain pictures, you will be asked to remove your pants and underwear and will be given a paper apron to cover your bottom half.
-Vaginal ultrasounds are usually obtained during the first trimester when the baby is too small to see transabdominally.
+Vaginal ultrasounds are usually obtained during the first trimester when the baby is very small and low in the pelvis.

 Dressing for an ultrasound